imprvhub/entercinema/README.md

 SUPABASE_URL=<Enter the URL for your database, e.g., your Supabase database URL>
 SUPABASE_ANON_KEY=<Enter the anonymous key for your database, e.g., your Supabase anonymous key>
 ```
-  By default, Cinemathe is configured to work with Supabase as the backend DRF database.
+  By default, EnterCinema is configured to work with Supabase as the backend DRF database.
 However, you can use another database if needed.
 Simply replace DATABASE_URL and DATABASE_ANON_KEY with the appropriate values based on your database configuration.

 4. Run the project:
   ```bash